 The PetAmi Premium Dog Backpack Carrier being tested by our independent expert team.

-Unfortunately, the PetAmi carrier comes in only one size.
+Unfortunately, our team of experts were saddened to learn that the PetAmi carrier comes in only one size.
 It measures 29cm x 23cm x 40cm.
 Therefore, it is only suitable for very small dogs up to 3.5kgs in weight.
 The PetAmi is certainly one of the smallest on this list, so bear that in mind.

 With mesh windows for ventilation and soft sherpa fleece lining, comfort is king with this product.